bitburner-official/bitburner-src/markdown/bitburner.ns.prompt.md

 </td><td>

-Text to appear in the prompt dialog box.
+Text to appear in the prompt's body.

 </td></tr>